everthis/pacify-poetic-soul-searches/README.md

 ```
 Monday doesn't suck.
-The weather doesn’t suck.
+The weather doesn't suck.
-Your job doesn’t suck.
+Your job doesn't suck.
-Your partner doesn’t suck.
+Your partner doesn't suck.
 Your negative mindset sucks.
 Your lack of self-worth and self-love sucks.
-Stop complaining about what’s missing from your life
+Stop complaining about what's missing from your life
 and go manifest the fuck out of your dreams.
 ```